 “A test protocol will ideally comprise of a ramped protocol.
 This involves starting at a low power output, increasing in set duration stages by a certain intensity,” O’Grady explains.
 “This is favourable over a steady-state, all-out test, as it allows for clearer identification of individual points of physiological change as intensity increases.”

-More recently, The Sufferfest in conjunction with Neal Henderson of Apex Coaching, has raised awareness of the fact that setting zones using FTP can be flawed.
+More recently, The Sufferfest (living within Wahoo Systm as of September 28) in conjunction with Neal Henderson (Head of Sports Science at Wahoo Fitness) has raised awareness of the fact that setting zones using FTP can be flawed.
 This is because some riders may have a gold standard FTP but struggle with five minute and five second power, leaving them unable to hit the prescribed zones.
 In the same way, a rider may have an excellent sprint and a relatively low FTP, meaning their top end zones are too easy if based on FTP.

-The Sufferfest now uses a test called ‘4DP’, or Four Dimensional Power.
+The Sufferfest and Wahoo Systm now uses a test called '4DP', or Four Dimensional Power.
 This has you complete a five second, five minute and 20 minute effort, plus a minute at fatigue.
 Zones are then calculated using these numbers, so that they are tailored to your strengths and weaknesses as a rider.
-The only problem is this all takes place within the app, so you’d need to download it to test and enjoy your new zones.
+The only problem is this all takes place within the app, so you'd need to download it to test and enjoy your new zones.

 Training specifically with power meters and riding to a certain output isn’t the be-all-end-all of training.
 It may tell you what power you are producing, but without a heart-rate monitor it won’t indicate the physiological cost.
 However, heart rate can be affected on a daily basis by hydration, temperature, adrenaline and blood sugar level.